Antonio Brown Is Acting Like He Doesn’t Want To Play Football Anymore, Ryan Leaf Says

 Ryan Leaf sees some familiar signs in Antonio Brown.

-The notorious former NFL quarterback said this week that it looks like the All-Pro wide receiver has lost his desire to play football, something Leaf said he went through himself during his troubled him in the league.
+The notorious former NFL quarterback said this week that it looks like the All-Pro wide receiver has lost his desire to play football — something Leaf said he went through himself during his troubled time in the league.
 Amid reports that the Oakland Raiders were planning to suspend Brown after an altercation with general manager Mike Mayock, Leaf said he believes Brown may be done with the sport in general.

 “It just seems like [Antonio Brown] doesn’t want to play football anymore,” Leaf shared on Twitter.
 “All evidence points to that.
 I can completely relate to his behavior.
 I behaved the same way…playing the victim and I never had near his talent.
 Personal accountability is such an attribute.
 I hope he finds it soon.”